org-cloudbees-dragan/traditional-ha/README.md

 [test/Jenkinsfile-ssh-agent.groovy](test/Jenkinsfile-ssh-agent.groovy)

-Once the Pipeline is started you can  demo one replica to demo the build will take over to the other replica and continues to run if the controller replica is shut down
+Once the Pipeline is started you can  demo one replica to demo the build will take over to the other replica and continue to run if the controller replica is shut down

 * Start the Pipeline
 * Check what replica you are running on
-* Enable HA developer mode to show the info icon to the bottom of the Controller
+* Enable HA developer mode to show the info icon at the bottom of the Controller
-* This show you also the IP address of your session replica
+* This shows you also the IP address of your session replica
-* shut your controller replica down (see in `docker-compose.yaml` for the ip address mapped to the docker container name)
+* shut your controller replica down (see in `docker-compose.yaml` for the IP address mapped to the docker container name)

 ```
 docker-compose stop ha-client-controller-1 # or ha-client-controller-2 depending on where yu are
 ```

-* Reload the Controller page in your browser, you should be now on the other replica and job should resume to work
+* Reload the Controller page in your browser, you should now be on the other replica and the job should resume work

 # Troubleshooting